HenryM445/iptargets/README.md

 - Displays Network ID.
 - Displays Broadcast address.
 - Supports prefixes from /1 to /32.
-- Lightweight, fast, and easy to use.
+- Fast, and easy to use.

 - ##  Installation